gechoe/git-workshop/README.md

  1 file changed, 151 insertions(+), 27 deletions(-)
  ```

+NOTE: Sometimes you can't pull because you have *uncommitted* changes that conflict with the remote repository.
+In this case, either commit the
+changes, or throw them away by running `git checkout .`

 Now, let's see what happens when you have a conflict.

 1. Edit your file, `hello.txt`, on Github